tomasherceg/dotvvm-docs/Pages/control-development-code-only-controls.md

 Next, let's add the `Text` and `LabelText` properties.

 Both of them are required.
 We can indicate this by using the `MarkupOptions` attribute.
 The attribute can also specify whether the property can contain a data-binding or a hard-coded value or both.
-By defualt, it can contain both of them.
+By default, it can contain both of them.

 ```CSHARP
 [MarkupOptions(AllowHardCodedValue = false)]